 The story unwinds as they manage to escape, but they are quickly separated.

-With five Academy Awards to its name, this gripping film stands the test of time.
+With five Academy Awards to its name, this gripping PTSD movie stands the test of time.

 3. The Hurt Locker (2009)

-Set during the Iraq war, Jeremy Renner plays Sergeant William James, a specialist with the life or death responsibility of defusing bombs.
+Set during the Iraq war, Jeremy Renner plays Sergeant William James, a specialist with the life or death responsibility of defusing bombs in The Hurt Locker.

 Though Sgt.
 James can’t seem to function stateside with his wife and child, it soon becomes clear that he thrives on taking wartime risks, even ones that endanger the lives of his fellow soldiers.